dmjurg/flash_cards_project_1/proj_1/read_me.md

 In order to focus on one area, I want to be able to sort my cards into categories [X] Create existing categories for the cards
 [X] Be able to list all categories
-[] Be able to view cards in one category
+[] Be able to play the game in just one category